 You should only call 9-1-1 when you are reporting an emergency.
-An emergency is a situation in which emergency services will result in the saving of a life, a reduction in the destruction of property. quicker apprehension of criminals, Of assistance with potentially life-threatening medical problems, a fire, a need for rescue, an imminent potential crime, or a similar situation in which immediate assistance is required.
+An emergency is a situation in which emergency services will result in the saving of a life, a reduction in the destruction of property, quicker apprehension of criminals, or assistance with potentially life-threatening medical problems, a fire, a need for rescue, an imminent potential crime, or a similar situation in which immediate assistance is required.
 Do not call 9-1-1 for non-emergencies; this causes delays in the handling of real emergencies.
-If you have a nonemergency, you can call the Communications Center at 562-861-0770.
+If you have a non-emergency, you can call the Communications Center at 562-861-0770.

-Other pertinent information such as scars. marks. tattoos
+Other pertinent information such as scars, marks or tattoos

 Vehicle description (license plate number, color, year, make, model, style (2 door or 4 door), number of occupants, and any other unique features such as traffic collision damage or stickers.
 It is also important to know what the last direction of travel for the suspects or vehicles involved.